-Ecological Receptor Further Survey / Assessment Mitigation Required Opportunity for Enhancement Measures to minimise dust arising, when necessary, including the use of dust control machinery and wet machinery; Measures to prevent pollution / contamination events through surface runoff; and Measures to minimise other pollution events such as noise, vibration and windblown litter.
-Restoration of defunct 0.13km of hedgerows along with boundaries of the site; 0.54km of new hedge species rich hedgerow planting and Planting and subsequent management of 1.11ha of new lowland mixed deciduous woodland.
-The connectivity of semi-natural habitats will increase resilience allowing the movement of species (such as bats and hazel dormouse) as a result of changing site conditions.
+Ecological Receptor Further Survey / Assessment Mitigation Required Opportunity for Enhancement Measures to minimise dust arising, when necessary, including the use of dust control machinery and wet machinery; Measures to prevent pollution / contamination events through surface run- off; and Measures to minimise other pollution events such as noise, vibration and wind- blown litter.
+Restoration of defunct 0.145km of hedgerows along with boundaries of the site; 0.56km of new hedge species rich hedgerow planting; Planting of 56 native standard trees; and Planting and subsequent management of 0.631ha of new lowland mixed deciduous woodland.
+The connectivity of semi-natural habitats along the hedgerow network will increase habitat resilience allowing the movement of species (such as bats and hazel dormouse) as a result of changing site conditions.
 Connectivity on site and to the wider landscape is associated with the hedges and lines of trees.
 Some of the grassland and trees will be lost and replaced by additional area of woodland and in the form of standard hedgerow trees.
 The loss of these trees will not impact the connectivity across the site and to the wider landscape.
-The reestablishment of species rich lowland neutral grassland through reseeding with wildflower meadow mix and subsequent management over the long term will benefit a wide range of species including small mammals and pollinators.
-A long term ecological management plan will be produced to specify the long term management of all enhanced and created habitats.
-This document will specify cutting and / or grazing regimes as well as detailing the requirement for appropriate monitoring and remediation where necessary.
-Badger The ECoW will undertake checks for badger at the beginning of the works, to confirm that badger setts remain absent from within 30 m from the proposed development area.
-Should a badger sett be It is recommended appropriate precautionary working measures are included as part of the Construction Phase.
-Any materials or chemicals must be stored within site compounds, and these must be fenced to ensure that no badgers can obtain access.
-Restoration of hedgerows as well as planting of new woodlands and hedgerows will provide commuting routes and the area of woodland will likely create opportunities for badger sett building.
+The reestablishment of species rich lowland neutral grassland will be secured through reseeding / plug planting with wildflower meadow mix followed by subsequent management over the long term will benefit a wide range of species including small mammals and pollinators.
+An ecological management plan will be produced to specify how all enhanced and created habitats will be created and manage in short and long term management of.
+This document will specify cutting and / or grazing regimes as well as detailing the requirement for appropriate monitoring and remediation.
+Badger The ECoW will undertake checks for badger at the beginning of the works, to confirm that badger setts It is recommended appropriate precautionary working measures are included as part of the Construction Phase.
+Any materials or Restoration of hedgerows as well as planting of new woodlands and hedgerows will provide commuting routes